bcbi/bidss/programming/setup/julia.md

 \toc

-## Mac OS 10.16.X Big Sur
+## macOS 11.X Big Sur
-The below instructions have been tested on computers running Mac OS 10.16 Big Sur.
-In order to check the Mac OS version running on your computer, click on the "apple" icon in the top left hand corner of your screen and select "About This Mac."
+The below instructions have been tested on computers running macOS 11 Big Sur.
+In order to check the macOS version running onmyour computer, click on the "apple" icon in the top left hand corner of your screen and select "About This Mac."
 A window will pop up that includes a version number.
 Confirm you are running Version 10.16.X (where 'X' is any number).
-These instructions will likely work with earlier versions of Mac OS as well.
+These instructions will likely work with earlier versions of macOS as well.

 If you are not running OS X 10.15 Catalina, you can upgrade for free following the instructions provided on ~~~<a href="https://support.apple.com/en-us/HT201475" target="_blank">Apple's website</a>~~~.
-While it may not be necessary for you to perform this upgrade for the following instructions to work, they have only been tested on Mac OS X 10.15 Catalina.
+While it may not be necessary for you to perform this upgrade for the following instructions to work, they have only been tested on macOS 11 Big Sur.

 1. **Download Julia** \\ \\ Navigate to ~~~<a href="https://julialang.org/downloads/" target="_blank">julialang.org/downloads/</a>~~~ and download the "Current stable release" of Julia for macOS 10.8+ (.dmg)